 What is it about structural variants that makes them so challenging to study using DNA sequence data?

 “The challenge goes back to mapping and how sequence data is generated,” said Neale.
-Sequencing by synthesis, the predominant sequencing method, shears a genome into short pieces (each hundreds of base pairs long) that sophisticated algorithms read individually and then assemble and align them back to a reference genome.
+Sequencing by synthesis, the predominant sequencing method, shears a genome into short pieces or "reads" (each hundreds of base pairs long) that sophisticated algorithms read individually and then assemble and align them back to a reference genome.

 But if a long DNA segment is deleted, inserted, or moved, the mapping algorithms struggle to match what the sequencer records with the what the reference genome says should be present.
 Especially if the variation is complex (an inversion surrounded by a duplication and a deletion, for instance).